Indian forces kill five innocent Kashmiris

 The bodies of the killed in the gunfight had been retrieved while the identity of the martyred youth is yet to be established.
 Indian occupation forces had launched a cordon and search operation in the area.

-The Indian authorities had barred Ashura processions in Srinagar on Friday after subjecting the mourners to brute force and arresting scores of them including Hurriyat leaders who were scheduled to lead them.
+On the other hand Indian authorities had barred Ashura processions in Srinagar on Friday after subjecting the mourners to brute force and arresting scores of them including Hurriyat leaders who were scheduled to lead them.
+Friday prayers also could not be held at the historic Jamia Masjid and other mosques in the city due to restrictions.

+The authorities had created curfew-like situation in Nowhatta, Khanyar, Safa, Kadal, Maharaj Gunj, Kothibagh and Rainawari areas while deploying Indian troops and paramilitary personnel in strength across the city.

+However hundreds of mourners defying restrictions reached Lal Chowk and tried to take out an Ashura procession.
+Indian police arrested several of them including Hurriyat leader Nisar Hussain Rathar near Badshah Chowk.

 SRINAGAR: Indian forces in occupied Kashmir in their fresh acts of state terrorism on Friday martyred five youth in Bandipora district.
 Five were martyred during a cordon and search operation.